nehal3589/tiktok-day30-view-prediction/README.md

 ## Project Overview

-A predictive modeling project developed for a TikTok view prediction competition.

-The goal is to predict the cumulative number of views a video will reach by Day 30 (`target_day30_views`) using information available during the first five days after publication.
+This project was developed for a predictive modeling competition focused on predicting the cumulative number of views a TikTok video would reach by Day 30.

-The project uses video metadata, early engagement data, and historical creator statistics to build a regression model.
+The model uses video metadata, early engagement data from Days 0–5, and historical creator statistics to predict `target_day30_views`.

 ---

 ## Problem Statement

-The objective is to predict the Day-30 cumulative views of TikTok videos based only on historical information available during the early stage of each video's lifecycle.
+The goal is to predict a video's Day-30 cumulative views using only information available during its early lifecycle.

-The available data includes:

-- Video metadata
-- Daily engagement statistics
-- Daily creator statistics
-- Engagement information from Day 0 to Day 5

-The competition evaluates predictions using Root Mean Squared Error (RMSE).
+The competition evaluates predictions using **Root Mean Squared Error (RMSE)**.

 ---

-## Data
+## Dataset

-The project uses the following competition-provided datasets:
+The competition provided:

-- `train_videos.csv`
+- `train_videos.csv` — training video metadata and target
-- `test_videos.csv`
+- `test_videos.csv` — test video metadata
-- `engagement_daily.csv`
+- `engagement_daily.csv` — daily video engagement statistics
-- `creators_daily.csv`
+- `creators_daily.csv` — daily creator statistics

+Dataset sizes:

+- Training: 12,000 videos
+- Test: 3,001 videos
+- Engagement: 79,489 records
-- `sample_submission.csv`
+- Creators: 252,166 records

-The original competition datasets are not included in this repository.

 ---

 ## Feature Engineering

-The project creates features from the available video, engagement, and creator data.
+The final feature set combines several types of information:

-### Video Features
+### Video Metadata

-The following video-level features are used:

-- Duration
-- Video resolution
-- English language indicator
-- AI-generated indicator
-- Advertisement indicator
-- Word count
-- Emoji count
-- Question count
-- Hashtag count
-- Speaking rate
-- Emotion-related features
-- Creation hour
-- Creation weekday
+Features such as duration, aspect ratio, language, content indicators, word count, hashtags, speaking rate, emotions, and posting time.

-### Day-5 Engagement Features
+### Early Engagement

-Engagement information available on Day 5 is used to extract:

-- Day-5 views
-- Day-5 likes
-- Day-5 comments
-- Day-5 shares
-- Day-5 collects
-- Day-5 downloads
-- Day-5 WhatsApp shares
+Day-5 views and engagement metrics including likes, comments, shares, collects, downloads, and WhatsApp shares.

-### Engagement Summary Features
+### Engagement Summary

-Engagement data from Day 0 through Day 5 is summarized using:

-- Mean views
-- Maximum views
-- Standard deviation of views
+Mean, maximum, and standard deviation of views and mean engagement statistics across Days 0–5.
-- Mean likes
-- Mean comments
-- Mean shares
-- Mean collects
-- Mean downloads
-- Mean WhatsApp shares

 ### Growth Features

-Early view growth is represented using:

-- Day-0 views
-- Day-5 views
-- Day-0 to Day-5 view growth
-- View growth ratio
+The change and growth ratio between Day-0 and Day-5 views.

-### Interaction Features
+### Interaction Ratios

-The project calculates Day-5 engagement-to-view ratios:

-- Like/View ratio
-- Comment/View ratio
-- Share/View ratio
-- Collect/View ratio
-- Download/View ratio
+Engagement-to-view ratios such as:

+- Like / View
+- Comment / View
+- Share / View
+- Collect / View
+- Download / View
-- WhatsApp Share/View ratio
+- WhatsApp Share / View

-### Creator Historical Features
+### Creator Features

-Historical creator information available during the video's early period is used to create:

-- Mean follower count
-- Maximum follower count
-- Mean following count
-- Mean total favorited
-- Mean video count
-- Enterprise verification status
+Historical creator statistics including follower count, following count, total favorited, video count, and verification status.

+The final dataset contained **48 numerical features**.

 ---

 ## Data Leakage Prevention

-Only information available during the early period of the video is used for feature engineering.

-Engagement features are restricted to Days 0–5.
+Engagement features were restricted to Days 0–5.

-Creator statistics are also filtered to the period from the video's creation date through Day 5.
+Creator statistics were also restricted to the period from the video's creation date through five days after posting.

-This prevents information from later periods from being used to predict Day-30 views.
+No external data or information beyond the allowed observation period was used.

 ---

 ## Model

-Several regression approaches were explored during the project.

-The final model used for the competition submission was:
+The final model is a **Random Forest Regressor with Poisson Criterion**.

-**RandomForestRegressor with Poisson criterion**

 ### Final Configuration